immutables/immutables.github.io/immutable.md

 Limitations
 -----------
-Some features are not implemented due to lack of time or interest, while other features are too complex of too specific to noot implement them.
+Some features are not implemented due to lack of time or interest, while other features are too complex or too specific — so it's better to not implement them.
+Power to weight ratio is always considered!

 - Default and derived attributes cannot reliably refer to any other default or derived attribute.
 - Abstract value class could not be parameterized with type variables, however it could extend or implement parameterized type when actual types supplied.

-- _Any other things that Immutables doesn't do_
+- _(...)_